Horace Brodzky: Back to England

-In 1946 Brodzky published his own study of the French-Romanian-Jewish artist Jules Pascin.
-In London he lived for most of the rest of his life in the Kilburn and Willesden areas, continuing to produce paintings, drawings and linocuts.
-He supported himself by teaching and painting stage-decor and from 1948 to 1962 he was art-editor of the Antique Dealer and Collector's Guide, (founded by his brother Adrian).
+In 1946, Brodzky published his own study of the French-Romanian-Jewish artist Jules Pascin.
+He lived for most of the rest of his life in the Kilburn and Willesden areas, continuing to produce paintings, drawings and linocuts.
+He supported himself by teaching and painting stage decor and, from 1948 to 1962, he was art-editor of the Antique Dealer and Collector's Guide, founded by his brother Vivian.

 Final years

 In 1963, Brodzky wrote to the collector Ruth Borchard, who had just purchased from him a self-portrait for the sum of 12 guineas (£12.60):

 Since 1911 I have been connected with the London art world & have exhibited at all important exhibitions…and have worked for modern art...
-For a long time I have sold none of my work & have had to rely on selling items by other artists that I have collected…This letter is not an angry complaint but just the plain facts that I thought you might like to know.
+For a long time I have sold none of my work & have had to rely on selling items by other artists that I have collected ...
+This letter is not an angry complaint but just the plain facts that I thought you might like to know.

-In 1965 80th anniversary exhibitions were organized for Brodzky at the Ben Uri Gallery and the Oxford Union Cellars.
-In 1967 some of his early linocuts were reissued in London in a signed edition of 60 prints.
-Brodzky died in Kilburn in 1969, when his estate was valued for probate at £7977.
+In 1965, 80th anniversary exhibitions were organised for Brodzky at the Ben Uri Gallery and the Oxford Union Cellars.
+In 1967, some of his early linocuts were reissued in London in a signed edition of 60 prints.
+Brodzky died in Kilburn in 1969, and his estate was valued for probate at £7977.
 Exhibitions of Brodzky's work were held in the Jewish Museum of Australia (1988) and at the Boundary Gallery, London (1989).